Ted Albrecht: After football

 After retiring, Albrecht founded a travel agency, Albrecht Travel Systems, and began providing color commentary of Northwestern University football on WBBM (AM) radio.

 Albrecht shifted to WGN (AM) radio in 1996 after that station picked up coverage of Northwestern University football radio broadcasts.
 In early 2016, WGN and Northwestern announced a four-year extension of their contract through the end of the 2019-2020 season.
 Albrecht has continued to do color commentary during Northwestern football broadcasts.

 Personal

 Albrecht lives in Winnetka, Illinois.
-Albrecht was married to the late LuJean Reeder.
-He has two daughters with LuJean, Brianna and Ashley.
+Albrecht and his wife had two daughters with LuJean, Brianna and Ashley.